SidharthaGundarapu/Nursing-Symposium-GDP-GRP7-/README.md

 2. Working on the existing api and studying to understand
 3. Working on the preparation of layouts for the prototype presentation.
 4. Started the documentation task for the application devlopment
+5. started the tutorials for the application development